FAQ about therapy

 Q. Do you provide teletherapy?

-A. Yes, we offer teletherapy sessions using a secure telehealth platform called SimplePractice.
-You do not have to install any software unless you are signing into your appointment on a mobile device, in which case you need to install the client portal mobile app.
+A. Yes, we offer teletherapy sessions using a secure, HIPAA-compliant telehealth platform called Sessions Health.
+You do not have to install any software or apps to use this platform.

 Q. In what states or countries do you provide teletherapy?

 A. We offer teletherapy in any state in which a particular therapist is licensed or registered to practice.
 For most therapists at this practice, that includes the states of New York and New Jersey.
-We also have therapists licensed in Michigan, Vermont, Maine, Nevada, South Carolina, and Florida.
-Each therapist has different state licenses; see the staff page for the most updated information about staff therapists’ licensure.
+We also have therapists licensed in Michigan, Pennsylvania, Vermont, Maine, Nevada, South Carolina, and Florida.
+Each therapist has different state licenses, and some have more than one; see the staff page for the most updated information about staff therapists’ licensure.
 The relevant state is the state in which the client is physically present at the time of the session.
 Your home address or the therapist’s location do not matter.

 If you live outside the United States, we may be able to provide you with therapy depending on your local laws.
 Some locations do not regulate the practice of psychotherapy at all.
-Get in touch with the director to ask about your options if you’re a non-U.S. resident looking for therapy.
+Get in touch to ask about your options if you’re a non-U.S. resident looking for therapy.

 In some cases, we may be able to provide letters of support for gender-affirming surgery or hormone replacement therapy (HRT) to clients in other states that allow out-of-state telehealth practice when the care provided is considered “episodic” or if the consultation is requested by a healthcare professional licensed in that state.
 If you’re in a state where our staff are not currently licensed or registered and you’re interested in obtaining a letter of support for surgery or hormone therapy, please send a message using the contact form.